I believe that healthcare is a universal right. Regardless of income or location, every North Carolinian is entitled to basic healthcare.

 From farming, to logging, to fishing, and more - millions of North Carolinians rely on our environment to make a living.

 That is why the General Assembly should work for long-term solutions to ensure that jobs which rely on our natural resources can be around for generations to come.
 For example, logging and timber techniques that promote reforestation should be a priority.
 This will prevent the further destruction of our forests and wetlands, ensuring their existence for the future.
 The North Carolina General Assembly should also emphasize the control of surface water run-off; this will prevent the worsening of water quality as well as help block increased erosion.
-Furthermore, Julie believes that tax incentives, as well as other benefits, can be used to promote the responsible disposal of waste and other byproducts from North Carolina businesses.
+Furthermore, I believe that tax incentives, as well as other benefits, can be used to promote the responsible disposal of waste and other byproducts from North Carolina businesses.

 From the barrier islands to the Blue Ridge Mountains, North Carolina’s environment is one of the most diverse in the world.
 I believe that climate change is real and that we must take serious steps to counter its effects.